mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

 Every extension field must be defined with respect to an irreducible polynomial :math:`f(x)`.
 This polynomial defines the arithmetic of the field.

-When creating a *Galois field array class* in :obj:`galois`, if an irreducible polynomial is not explicitly specified, a default is chosen.
+When creating a :obj:`~galois.FieldArray` subclass in :obj:`galois`, if an irreducible polynomial is not explicitly specified, a default is chosen.
 The default is the Conway polynomial :math:`C_{p,m}(x)`, which is irreducible *and* primitive.
 See :func:`~galois.conway_poly` for more information.